Loft Conversion: A Beginner’s Guide

 Can my loft be converted?

 Before you do anything, you must make sure that your house is actually suitable for a loft conversion.
 Most homes come with Permitted Development requirements, which give the owner a guideline of what they can and can’t do.
 If you are looking to go exceed the Permitted Development that is placed on the property you will need to get further information from your council or seek help from an architect.
 Before you go asking around, there are few checks you can make yourself.
+You can also check out this helpful guide on loft conversions.

 Do I need Building Regulation approval?